What Do Computer Network Support Specialist Do?

 - Monitor industry websites or publications for information about patches, releases, viruses, or potential problem identification.

-These are the skills Computer Network Support Specialists say are the most useful in their careers:
+When polled, Computer Network Support Specialists say the following skills are most frequently used in their jobs:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Speaking: Talking to others to convey information effectively.

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.